-Welcome to the first in a series of posts ranking the greatest home runs in Harrisburg Senators modern history (otherwise known as when baseball returned to City Island in 1987).
+Welcome to the fifth in a series of posts ranking the greatest home runs in Harrisburg Senators modern history (otherwise known as when baseball returned to City Island in 1987).

 So without further ado…

 20. Brad Fullmer – For the Win (Sept 11, 1996)

 The road to a championship is as much about getting hot at the right time of the year.
 The 1996 Harrisburg Senators are proof of that.

 Don’t get me wrong, it was a talented squad that earned everything they accomplished, but the Senators were an afterthought coming into the postseason.
 They won four of five from Bowie to end the regular season, yet still finished with the lowest win total among the four playoff teams.

 “Everybody was saying we backed into the playoffs,” Brad Fullmer told The Patriot-News’ Andy Linker.
 “But when we finished the year well against Bowie, I was thinking, ‘Hey, maybe we can take some people by surprise.'”

 First up for Harrisburg was the Trenton Thunder, then a Boston affiliate, who had surged to an 86-56 record, twelve games ahead of the Senators in the South Division.
 It didn’t matter much as the Senators dispatched the Thunder in four games.

 Next up was the Portland Sea Dogs, who also won more than 80 games that season.
 Once again, that didn’t seem to matter.
 Harrisburg seized control of the series by taking the first two games in Harrisburg before heading to Maine, looking for their third Eastern League title in 10 seasons.